-at 3426 and 1056 cm-1 indicating the presence of hydroxyl group.
-Other prominent peaks were at 2935, 2852, 1706 and 1462 cm-1 arising from the hydrocarbon skeleton; while the absorption bands at 965 and 802 cm-1 is due to the pre-sence of C = C-H group.
+at 3426 and 1056 cm $^{-1}$ indicating the presence of hydroxyl group.
+Other prominent peaks were at 2935, 2852, 1706 and 1462 cm $^{-1}$ arising from the hydrocarbon skeleton; while the absorption bands at 965 and 802 cm $^{-1}$ is due to the pre-sence of C = C-H group.

-Nuclear Magnetic Resonance (NMR) spectra of the

-steroidal compound and authentic sample: The 'H NMR spectra of the isolated compound and an authentic sample of -sitosterol were recorded in Bruker DPX-300 NMR spectrometer by taking the sample CDCl3, and the spectra of the isolated compound and an authentic sample were identical.
-In the H-NMR spectrum of the isolated compound in CDCl3, shift appearing at 3.53 indi-cates the presence of CH -OH group at C-3 position of the structure.
-The olefinic proton at 6 position has peak at 5.34 and the six -CH3 groups appeared between 0.6 - acid: The 'H NMR spectra of the isolated triterpenoid compound and an authentic sample of ursolic acid taken in Bruker DPX-300 NMR spectrometer in DMSO-d6 (Dimethyl sulphoxide) solution, and the spectral data was summarized in Tables 6 and 10, while the spectra are shown in Figures 3 and 4 respectively.
-In the H-NMR spectrum of the isolated compound in DMSO-d6, the sig-nal appearing at 11.92 indicates the presence of a -
+Nuclear Magnetic Resonance (NMR) spectra of the steroidal compound and authentic sample: The 1H NMR spectra of the isolated compound and an authentic sample of -sitosterol were recorded in Bruker DPX-300 NMR spectrometer by taking the sample CDCl3, and the spectra of the isolated compound and an authentic sample were identical.
+In the 1H-NMR spectrum of the isolated compound in CDCl3, shift appearing at 3.53 indi-cates the presence of CH -OH group at C-3 position of the structure.
+The olefinic proton at 6th position has peak at 5.34 and the six -CH3 groups appeared between 0.6 - 1.00 region.

-1.00 region.
 The other protons appeared between 1.00 - 2.3.
-The shift positions of the isolated compound were almost identical with that of an authentic sample of - sitosterol (Table 5).
+The shift positions of the isolated compound were almost identical with that of an authentic sample of sitosterol (Table 5).